vookinc/htmlmaker_js/README.md

 _class:_ BookmakerProcessingInstructionbpi, SpaceBreak-Internalint

-Versatile Block Paragraphs are paragraphs that should be included in contiguous blocks of _any_ of the aforementioned block-types: Extracts, Epigraphs, Poetry, Boxes, or Sidebars.
-They are only included when the preceding and following siblings are both members of the same block type– Versatile Block Paragraphs at the beginning or end of a contiguous block are not included in the block.
+Versatile Block Paragraphs are paragraphs that should be included in contiguous blocks of _any_ of the  block-types listed above: Extracts, Epigraphs, Poetry, Boxes, or Sidebars.
+Versatile Block Paragraphs at the beginning or end of a contiguous block are not included in the block.

 #### Sample 1